frostyyyy1/Roblox-Freedom-Distribution-Servers/README.md

 - RCC service ports (if applicable)
 - Any additional notes

-Once submitted, the server will be checked and added to the list.
+When creating an issue, please use the “add a server” tag.
+Once submitted, the server will be added to the list.

 ## More Information